 The optimal pre-workout meal is a combination of carbohydrates, proteins, and fat.
 Carbohydrates provide your muscles with glucose.
 In short and high-intensity exercises, your body taps into the muscle and liver stores of glycogen for energy.
 Complex carbohydrates like beans, lentils, whole grains and starchy vegetables are the best sources of fuel for your body.
 Protein is your muscles’ best friend.
 The amino acids in protein are necessary for cellular rebuilding and help increase your muscles’ protein synthesis.
 Eating protein before a workout has been shown to improve anabolic response, improve muscle recovery, increase muscle strength and lean muscle mass, and increase muscle performance.
-Fat provides your body with fuel for longer and moderate to low intensity exercise.
+Fat provides your body with fuel for longer and helps moderate energy levels during exercise.
 However, fat can also slow down digestion and should be avoided right before a workout.1

 What you eat before a workout will also depend on the time frame.
 What you eat two to three hours before a workout will differ from what you eat 15 to 30 minutes before a workout.
 Eating too much will make you sluggish, but not eating enough means you will not have the energy to complete your workout at your highest potential.
-Our friends at Popsugar and Authority Nutrition have their own recommendations of what to eat depending on how close you are to your workout.
+Our friends at Popsugar and Authority Nutrition Authority Nutrition have their own recommendations of what to eat depending on how close you are to your workout.
 EatSmarter has compiled their findings just for you:

 15 to 30 minutes before your workout, you can eat a small snack but make sure that it is easily digestible.
-Example: Banana or applesauce
+Example: Banana or Applesauce.

-Immediately before your workout, you should eat something if you have not eaten in awhile.
+Immediately before your workout, you should eat something if you have not eaten in a while.
 However, you should keep your carbs simple to avoid digestive discomfort during your workout.2 Essentially, the closer you are to your workout, the smaller and simpler your meal should be.

-Hydration is also a key component of a successful workout.
+Hydration is also a key component of a successful workout!
 Your cellular metabolism is dependent on fluid.3 The American College of Sports Medicine recommends that you should drink at least 16 to 20 ounces of water at least four hours before exercising and that you should also drink 8 to 12 ounces of water 10 to 15 minutes before exercising.4